From recent romantic escapades to the cultural curations of the '50s, we can all appreciate these California-bred creations.

 1) La La Land (2016)

-In this tale written and directed by Damien Chazelle, we follow a young couple’s journey-shot on location-through the cut-throat entertainment industry in LA, observing their trials and tribulations.
+In this tale written and directed by Damien Chazelle, we follow a young couple’s journey through the cut-throat entertainment industry in LA, observing their trials and tribulations.
 From the light-hearted elements making fun of the average Prius driver to the grit of casting calls and auditions, this film is nothing short of a humorous play on what it’s like living as a young, aspiring creative in Los Angeles.

 2) Mulholland Drive (2001)